 Free Ranger Programs/Talks for Your Organization

 Do you belong to an organization that is looking for an interesting and informative program?
-Consider a presentation about The Last Green Valley National Heritage Corridor provided by a Chief Ranger Bill Reid.
-Bill currently offers 7 different presentations, each lasting approximately 45 minutes, complimented with free brochures celebrating The Last Green Valley’s unique cultural and natural resources.
+Consider a presentation about The Last Green Valley National Heritage Corridor provided by Chief Ranger Bill Reid and TLGV volunteer rangers.
+TLGV currently offers 10 different presentations, most lasting approximately 45 minutes, complimented with free brochures celebrating The Last Green Valley's unique cultural, historic and natural resources.

 A Green Oasis: The Forests of The Last Green Valley

 This program explores the forest and woodlands of The Last Green Valley that make up 67% of the land within the National Heritage Corridor.
 Learn about the most common trees of in the region and efforts to conserve the forests of The Last Green Valley.

 On The Wild Side: Exploring the Flora and Fauna of The Last Green Valley

 The Last Green Valley is 77% undeveloped land with a multitude of opportunities for exploring the outdoors.
 Whether hiking, paddling, pedaling, or simply observing wildlife, the region has a rich assortment of venues for enjoying the natural environment.
 This program provides information about the animals and plants found on the “wilder" side of The Last Green Valley.

 Notable and Notorious: Curious and Infamous Characters from The Last Green Valley

 For over 300 years, many interesting and important people have lived in this region.
 From colorful characters, to soldiers, statesmen and spies, to the well-known and not-so-well known entrepreneurs, The Last Green Valley was home to many people who, in their own unique way, shaped the region, state and country.